aws-samples/cfn101-workshop/workshop/content/basics/operations/troubleshooting-provisioning-errors/_index.md

 ### Topics Covered
 By the end of this lab, you will be able to:

-* Understand how to troubleshoot provisioning errors, whilst preserving the state resources you successfully deployed
+* Understand how to troubleshoot provisioning errors, whilst preserving the state resources successfully deployed
 * Navigate the [AWS resource and property types reference](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html) to discover resource properties, and return values for a given resource, from which you can choose as you develop your template

 ### Start Lab